 Nowadays languages like Python and Ruby are all the rage.
 I give credit to the open source community to the modularity of these languages, allowing people to write and contribute to libraries and frameworks that make writing software far easier than it was in the days of C. Developers can now focus on building things and rapidly prototyping rather than figuring out how to accomplish relatively low-level tasks like rendering graphics.

 A similar phenomenon is emerging in the hardware world.
 The open source hardware community is vibrantly blossoming.
 Hardware hackers are sharing schematics of their creations online, and tools like Arduino, Raspberry Pi, and BeagleBone are helping engineers and non-engineers alike prototype their ideas and build devices that are turning the “Internet of Things” from a buzzword into a reality.
-Even Google announced a, challenging consumers to rethink the lay “blackbox” view of hardware.
+Even Google announced a new modular phone, challenging consumers to rethink the lay “blackbox” view of hardware.

 Hardware prototyping has become remarkably analogous to software development, thanks to the rise of open source hardware communities and modular prototyping platforms.
 This is a tremendous driving force behind the explosion of wearables.
 You need a team of skilled electrical, industrial, and software engineers, a good amount of capital, and a factory to manufacture a new line of activity trackers.
 But even the most popular wearable devices nowadays are increasingly being born as Kickstarter-funded prototypes on breadboards.
 The big challenge isn’t conceiving or manufacturing these wearables; the big challenge is identifying a compelling use case, and a hungry market.